After Egg Retrieval: Do's and Don'tsFertility Treatment

 Ovarian Stimulation Before Egg Retrieval

-One or two weeks before egg retrieval, the IVF specialist injects you with several ovulation inductions drugs to boost your egg production.
+One or two weeks before egg retrieval, the IVF specialist injects you several ovulation inductions drugs to boost your egg production.
 These medications include:

 - Drugs containing LH (luteinizing hormone), FSH (follicle-stimulating hormone), or a combination of both;

 - Medicine to prevent the development of immature and premature eggs and

 - Oocyte maturation medicines such as HCG are injected about 8 to 14 days after the ovarian stimulation step.
 Approximately 35 hours after the hCG injection, the egg (oocyte) retrieval will be performed under sedation.